 One way to find and hire a developer is to ask for a referral.
 You can tap into your network of professional contacts and ask them to refer a software developer with certain technical skills who is looking for a job at the moment.
 Your chances are quite high because professionals in the IT industry tend to change jobs once in 3 or 4 years in search of new exciting projects and challenges.

-Another alternative to traditional recruitment is to sign up for and attend tech events focused on specific technologies – depending on what you’re looking for.
+Another alternative to traditional recruitment has always been to sign up for and attend tech events focused on specific technologies – depending on what you’re looking for.
 WordPress developers, for example, hang out at WordCamp.
 Python developers can be found at PyCon whereas Java specialists network at JCon.
 For Full Stack developers — there is the Full Stack Europe conference.
 Android developers could be found during the Android Dev Summit or at Google’s official events for Android developers.
-Actually, there are tons of such dedicated events – feel free to find the nearest one.
+In 2020, all events moved online but they didn’t stop coming.
+You can still find online events and meetups using Facebook, Meetup, Eventbrite, and Linkedin communities.
+Connect with (or follow) opinion-makers in the software industry or technology you’re hiring for to stay on top of the new events coming.

 3. Browsing online hiring platforms and remote job boards